 We encourage our children to produce outputs, such as creating animations or graphics for posting on their social media accounts, write blogs, do cooking or baking videos, participate in community events and volunteer for ministry work.

 Outputs are easier to produce for trainings and organised events.
 For example, our two older kids train in dance, so they have recitals and mall shows, and other public performances that we can document.
 It’s an added bonus that our children have the opportunities to do professional work.

 Producing outputs have two main purposes: 1.
 For portfolio building – to show clients, employers or universities — the learner’s portfolio should reflect the quality of education he has received and how he has been able to use what he has learned in real life scenarios; and 2.
 To help them develop a sense of urgency, much easily developed by learners in more traditional setups.
 This is an important skill for them to develop for when they become adults and start working or running businesses.

 Going back to the question on how we transitioned to unschooling…our answer is, we didn’t.
 We have always run our homeschool this way, which is why it didn’t go as well as we hoped for with the systems of the local providers that we have tried in the past.
 This homeschool approach is not designed for that sort of structure.

 The only (and wisest!) transition we made was deciding to abandon local accreditations altogether and register for a US-based provider that welcomes non-conventional homeschooling families like ours.
-Locally, we are still considered independent homeschoolers because our provider is not under the local education agency.
+Locally, we are considered students in an international school.